Ithemule/Ancient-Greek-Polytonic-Keyboard/README.md

 3. Create a shortcut in the “`Startup`” folder to any file, folder, or app's executable file.
 It will open on startup the next time you boot.

 ## 5: Editing (Optional and Difficult)
+- Editing is extremly difficult, and un-intuitive; I am willing to make custom edits

 *Only* if you want to edit the keyboard, you will have to download and install [autohotkey](https://www.autohotkey.com/), make any edits on the .ahk file of your choice (change the appropriate .txt file to .ahk), then right-click it and click `Compile Script`

 - To make edits, I recommend using CTRL + H to find any replace ONLY the input key you want to change,